Eating Out In Cheadle, Cheshire

-Turquoise favourites: For starters my favourite by far is the cold meze.
+The Turkish Bistro favourites: For starters my favourite by far is the cold meze.
 Lots of delicious hummus, baba ganoush and other tasty treats served with hot flat bread.
-Mains: Try Turquoise Chicken, chicken thighs chargrilled and served with rice, salad and chilli sauce.
+Mains: Try the chicken thighs chargrilled and served with rice, salad and chilli sauce.

 30 High Street, Cheadle, Cheshire, SK8 1AL

 Brezo lounge is part of an alternative chain of eateries that offer casual dining (lounging?) in a very informal, random setting.
 This is my favourite place to go for a dirty burger or the Diner brunch when I want to pretend I’m American – pancakes and bacon anyone?